TrhRichard/OBS-WebSocket-Luau/README.md

     -   Probably gonna do it sometime after the first release, for now [OBS WebSocket Protocal](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) can be used for more info regarding requests and stuff

-## Request Implementation Format

-Implementation format for me to follow so I keep stuff more consistent

--   For requests that have multiple keys, return the object
-    (for example: `OBSWebSocket:getStats()` returns the response object)

--   For requests that have one key, return the value of the key
-    (for example: `OBSWebSocket:getPersistentData()` returns `any?`)

--   For requests that have two keys and have same type, return a tuple of both
-    (for example: `OBSWebSocket:getProfileParameter()` returns `(string, string)`)

 ## Credits

 -   [Data-Oriented-House](https://github.com/Data-Oriented-House) for
     [LemonSignal](https://github.com/Data-Oriented-House/LemonSignal)

--   ChatGPT
-    -   writing all the exported types in `src/init.luau` since I did not want to deal with that pain